m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-05-Disable_Tamper_Protection_Bypass.md

 ## Disclosure Timeline

 - Sep 23, 2022 - Initial discovery
-- Jan 5, 2024 - Reported with POC through MSRC portal.
+- Jan 05, 2024 - Reported with POC through MSRC portal.
 - Jan 11, 2024 - MSRC team confirmed.
 MSRC ticket was moved to Review / Repro.
-- Mar 7, 2024 - MSRC status was changed to Complete stating "unable to reproduce this issue."
+- Mar 07, 2024 - MSRC status was changed to Complete stating "unable to reproduce this issue."
-- Mar 28, 2024 - Public release of Blog and POC.
+- Apr 08, 2024 - Public release of Blog and POC.

 ## Platform